daegalus/csrd/content.en/03-rules/01-rules-of-the-game.md

 Immediate distance from a character is within reach or within a few steps; if a character stands in a small room, everything in the room is within immediate distance.
 At most, immediate distance is 10 feet (3 m).
 Immediate distance is sometimes referred to as close, or even
 point-blank, particularly when referring to ranges.

+> [!NOTE]
-(The words "immediate" and "close" can be used interchangeably to talk about distance.
-If a creature or object is within arm's reach of the character, it can be considered both immediate and close.)
+> The words "immediate" and "close" can be used interchangeably to talk about distance.
+If a creature or object is within arm's reach of the character, it can be considered both immediate and close.

 Short distance is anything greater than immediate distance but less than 50 feet (15 m) or so.